 The school actively encourages the involvement of parents in their child's education.
-This is particularly relevant for the parents of a child with SEN/D where research clearly shows that the support and encouragement of parents can be crucial in the child achieving success.
-Parents receive an updated ISP each term and members of the Learning Enrichment team are available to meet with parents at Parents' Evenings or at other times by arrangement.
+This is particularly relevant for the parents of a child with SEND where research clearly shows that the support and encouragement of parents can be crucial in the child achieving success.
+Parents receive an updated ISP each term and are offered at least termly meetings with members of the Learning Enrichment team.